Untreated strep throat typically lasts 3-5 days but can persist up to a week

 The complete antibiotic course, typically lasting 10 days, ensures complete bacterial elimination and prevents recurrence.
 Even if you feel better after a few days, finishing the entire prescription prevents antibiotic resistance and reduces the risk of complications.

-Most importantly, you become non-contagious just 24 hours after starting antibiotic treatment, regardless of any remaining symptoms.
+You become non-contagious just 24 hours after starting antibiotic treatment, regardless of any remaining symptoms.
 This timeline allows people to return to work or school safely while still recovering.

 Several key variables can extend or shorten strep throat duration beyond typical timelines.
-Age plays a crucial role, with children under 5 and adults over 65 often experiencing prolonged symptoms due to developing or declining immune system function.
+Age plays a crucial role, with children under 5 and adults over 65 often experiencing prolonged symptoms due to immature or declining immune system function.

 Concurrent illnesses or high stress levels can extend recovery time by 2-3 additional days.
 When your immune system is already fighting other infections or dealing with physical stress, it has fewer resources to combat strep throat effectively.